 • There was enough of the drug to be used as a drug—they cannot prosecute you on the basis of useless traces or drug residue.

 This does not mean that your drug case will be straightforward.
 It is important to discuss these four points with an experienced drug attorney.
-If the prosecution cannot prove any of these four points then that might lead to a defense for your drug case.
-This could mean the DA drops the drug charges, or it can mean beating your drug case at trial.
+If the prosecution cannot prove all of these elements, then your drug case is defensible.
+This could mean the DA drops the drug charges, or it could mean your drug case is dismissed at trial.

 Drug paraphernalia covers any device, instrument, or paraphernalia used for unlawfully injecting or smoking a controlled substance.
-A common item of drug paraphernalia are methamphetamine pipes.
+A common example of drug paraphernalia is a methamphetamine pipe.

 A drug paraphernalia charge is not a felony.
 Illegal possession of drug paraphernalia is in violation of Health & Safety Code 11364 and is a misdemeanor in the state of California.